Sahra Wagenknecht: Secession from Die Linke

 Due to the growing conflicts within Die Linke, Wagenknecht considered forming her own party.
-There was speculation since 2021 that her faction and other like-minded groups within Die Linke, such as the Socialist Left or the Karl Liebknecht circles, would break off to form a separate party.
+There had been speculation since 2021 that her faction and other like-minded groups within Die Linke, such as the Socialist Left or the Karl Liebknecht circles, would break off to form a separate party.
 Policy-wise, the new party was expected to follow a left-nationalist strategy.

 At the end of September 2023, people from Wagenknecht's circle founded the association "BSW – For Reason and Justice e.
 V.".
 According to the news magazine Der Spiegel, the abbreviation in the club's name stands for "Bündnis Sahra Wagenknecht" ("Sahra Wagenknecht Alliance").
-The association is intended to serve as a precursor to a future party.
+The association was intended to serve as a precursor to a future party.

 In mid-October, over 50 members of Die Linke submitted an application for Wagenknecht's exclusion from the party.
 The initiators said they wanted to prevent Sahra Wagenknecht from building a new party with the resources of Die Linke.
 "This is no longer acceptable," said Sofia Leonidakis, leader of Die Linke in the Bremen parliament.
 The ongoing speculation about the founding of a new party and the resulting breakup of Die Linke also put a strain on the election campaigns in Bavaria and Hesse.
 Die Linke failed to enter both state parliaments.

 In January 2024, her new party was officially launched.

 Wagenknecht was her party's candidate for chancellor in the 2025 federal election, running as the first candidate on the state list of the North Rhine-Westphalian BSW.
 Unlike the top candidates of all other parties represented in the Bundestag, however, she did not stand as a candidate in any constituency.
 Since the BSW will not be represented in the Bundestag, receiving 4.97% in the preliminary results and 4.98% in the final results, Sahra Wagenknecht will not remain a member of the Bundestag.